Thursday, May 23, 2013

 The next year, I became an upperclassman, and I got accepted into a Junior-Year Suite with 5 different fellows.
 My roommate, Kevin, was a ceramic engineer who spent his time in libraries and labs.
 The other guys were a mix of college-majors.
 I acted cautiously “straight” with them.
 When they discussed intimacy, I fabricated stories about my Music Class partner: Hannah.
 They catcalled me when they saw my picture in the newspaper alongside my co-President of the American Marketing Association (who probably did like me).
 In truth, with the exception of a couple of weeks, I went through two years at college without having sex.

-When it finally happened, my tryst was intense, but the young man didn't return to his college in the next year.
-While it lasted, our conversations were easy, and he didn't have a pretense of being swishy to identify as being gay.
-Whenever I felt lonely, I looked across the valley at his State College campus and knew that one boy liked me for who I was.
+When it finally happened, my tryst was intense.
+But the young man belonged to the two-year State College, so he didn't return to Alfred in the next year.
+While it lasted, our moments were fun, conversations were easy, and he didn't have a pretense of being swishy to identify as being gay.

-But to admit my lack of "straight" sex or brag about my gay version would've caused me to be ostracized at AU.
+Unfortunately, due to America's homophobic culture, to admit my lack of "straight" sex or brag about my gay version would've caused me to be ostracized at AU.

-Instead of boys, I experienced plenty of girls trying to entice me.
+Some moments were fun!
 Karen took me to a square-dancing lesson; it was a hoot.

 Several times, Bethany baked cookies for me and invited me to Game Nights in her suite.

-Once, my roomies took me to a Buffalo Bills game.
-Outside the stadium, we were delighted to find a tent set up by AU's catering department with refreshments, beer, and grill items.
-It was intended for students and alumni who attended the game.
+Outside the stadium, we were delighted to find a tent set up by AU's catering department with refreshments,

 Every season, there was a beautiful landscape to admire.